thomasdeml/kinesis-cli-plugin/kinesis_awscli_plugin/examples/kinesis/get-shard-metrics.rst

 Show only the average of the datapoints over the queried timeframe.
 Output is also in table format.

-aws kinesis get-shard-metrics --stream-name Test --metric-name IncomingBytes --statistic Sum --query "shard_metrics[*].{ShardId:ShardId,Average:Average}" --output table
+aws kinesis get-shard-metrics --stream-name Test --metric-name IncomingBytes --statistic Sum --query "ShardMetrics[*].{ShardId:ShardId,DatapointAverage:DatapointAverage}" --output table